exness/userver/scripts/docs/en/userver/roadmap_and_changelog.md

 * utils::regex now always uses a faster and safer Re2 instead of boost::regex.
 * Dynamic config `USERVER_HANDLER_STREAM_API_ENABLED` is not used any more.
 * server::handlers::HttpHandlerStatic now has a `expires` static config option.
-* kafka::ProducerComponent and kafka::ConsumerComponent now supprt 'SASL_PLAINTEXT'
+* kafka::ProducerComponent and kafka::ConsumerComponent now support 'SASL_PLAINTEXT'
   security protocol.
 Many thanks to [Mikhail Romaneev](https://github.com/melonaerial) for the PR!
 * Implemented OneOf discriminator mapping to integer and generation of fmt::formatters for enums in chaotic.
 * Load `kRoundRobin` load distribution in PostgreSQL is now uniform